danielhusar/gulp-local-screenshots/readme.md

 Type: `Number`
 Default: '8080'

-Port for the statis web server
+Port for the static web server

 #### width